mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/ruler.rst

 * **Tooltip:** text to use as tooltip.
 * **Target:** Id of Map element to query.
 * **Type:** choose type of element: line or area.
+* **Immediate:** Select whether the calculated lengths are displayed immediately or only after the click in the map.

 YAML-Definition:
 ----